Composites#

 Parameters:

 • embedding_parameters (dict, optional) – If provided, parameters are passed to the embedding method as keyword arguments.
+Overridden by any parameters passed to the sampling method.

 Examples